 Adaptation Recommendations

 PDS, the Green Team, and key partners from Conservation and Public Health as well as other departments and offices made a presentation to the Board of Supervisors in April, fittingly during Earth Week.
 The group shared nearly 20 recommendations to advance adaptation and resilience for County operations, with some spillover into more external-facing efforts.
-The intentl is for the Board to consider these suggestions for strategic planning, departmental/office and other longer-term planning in order to help people, places and wildlife.
-Access the recorded presentation (click on item 5 or begin at the 1 hour 13 minutes mark) and slides (start on page 97) here.
+The intent is for the Board to consider these suggestions for strategic planning, departmental/office and other longer-term planning in order to help people, places and wildlife.
+To access the recorded presentation: click on item 5 or begin at the 1 hour 13 minutes mark at the Adaptation Recommendations Presentation Recording, April 20, 2022.
+The accompanying slides begin on p.
+97 of the archived packet.

 Sustainability Made Integral Part of County's Economic Development Plan

 Sustainability and resilience, along with equity, are among the values informing the goals of the 2022 Johnson County, Iowa, Economic Development Plan: Opportunities for the Unincorporated Area, Villages and Smaller Towns.
-The plan was adopted on January 13, 2022, by the Johnson County Board of Supervisors after an 18-month long process that involved stakeholder engagement as well as input received from the Johnson County Planning and Zoning Commission and the Johnson County Food Policy Council.
-Access the plan here.
+The economic development plan was adopted on January 13, 2022, by the Johnson County Board of Supervisors after an 18-month long process that involved stakeholder engagement as well as input received from the Johnson County Planning and Zoning Commission and the Johnson County Food Policy Council.

 Bicycle Friendly Business GOLD renewed